jhipster/generator-jhipster-react-native/readme.md

  - [ignite-cli](https://github.com/infinitered/ignite) installed (>= v2.0.0)
     - Install with `npm install -g ignite-cli`
     - Verify version with `ignite --version`
- - Not required, [Reactotron](https://github.com/infinitered/reactotron) makes debugging super simple and comes preconfigured
+ - Not required but highly recommended, [Reactotron](https://github.com/infinitered/reactotron) makes debugging super simple and comes preconfigured

 To generate an app, run the following command:
 ```js
 ignite new SampleApp --boilerplate ignite-jhipster
 ```

-Answer the prompts (enter the path to your JHipster app and choose any plugins you want) and wait for the project to finish generation.
+Answer the prompts, entering the path to your JHipster app and choosing any plugins you want.
+The generator will create a new directory containing the project (preconfigured for both iOS and Android).

-The generator will create a new directory containing the project.
-It also sets up the Android and iOS app directories.
+After generating, you can use the [entity generator, JDL importer, and other commands](docs/generators-and-plugins.md).

-After generating, you can use the [entity generator and other commands](docs/generators-and-plugins.md).
+**Note:** When running your JHipster backend locally for Android, make sure to run `adb reverse tcp:8080 tcp:8080` so the app can communicate with your backend.

 [npm-image]: https://img.shields.io/npm/v/ignite-jhipster.svg
 [npm-url]: https://npmjs.org/package/ignite-jhipster